REPORTS TO: Director of Philanthropy, East Bay

 • Supporting the development of the East Bay office of the Federation’s Philanthropy Advisory Practice, helping build out of a “center of gravity” for Jewish philanthropy in the East Bay, and participating in special projects designed to further develop and advance the business

-• 3-5 years of direct donor service experience in a multifaceted, complex environment
+• 3-5 years of direct donor or client service experience in a multifaceted, complex environment such as a community foundation, non-profit development office, financial advisory firm, wealth management firm, travel agency or similar setting

 • Exceptional organizational skills and attention to detail